velang-org/ve/examples/basics/README.md

-# Basic Examples of the Verve Language
+# Basic Examples of the Velang Language

-This directory contains examples demonstrating the basic features of the Verve language.
+This directory contains examples demonstrating the basic features of the Velang language.

 ## Examples Structure